populse/populse_mia/docs/html/_sources/documentation/pipeline_manager.rst.txt

     :align: center
     :name: Pipeline iteration 5

-  The pipeline (or process) will now be changed into an iterative pipeline, with an iterative node, and two Input_Filters bricks/processes (anat_file_filter and func_files_filter nodes).
+  The pipeline (or process) will now be changed into an iterative pipeline, with an iterative node, and two Input_Filters nodes (anat_file_filter and func_files_filter).
 The former pipeline is now inside the iterative node.

   .. image:: ../images/pipeline_iter_6.jpg
     :align: center